 The New York Giants’ worst fears may have come true.
-Malik Nabers, the second-year star wideout and centerpiece of their offense, went down with what appears to be a significant knee injury against the Los Angeles Chargers.
-The incident occurred on a deep route when quarterback Jaxson Dart launched a free play down the sideline.
-Nabers leapt for the ball but landed awkwardly, clutching his right knee as his leg buckled beneath him.
+Malik Nabers, the second-year star wideout and centerpiece of their offense, went down with what appears to be a significant knee injury during the game against the Los Angeles Chargers.

 Advertisement

 “His foot is planted in the turf, the knee twists inward and bends, then you see him grab it as he’s going up — all signs point toward an ACL tear.
 The average return timeline is about 10 months.
-Most players do regain their performance, although it can take 18 months to fully return to form.”
+Most players do regain their performance, although it can take 18 months to fully return to form,” explained Dr Chona.

-As the Eagles are off to a strong start following their Super Bowl 59 victory, questions about Brown’s role, and future, in Philadelphia are growing louder.
-The wideout only fueled speculation after posting a cryptic message on X, formerly Twitter, shortly after the win:
+The Eagles are off to a strong start, but questions about Brown’s role and future in Philadelphia are growing louder.
+The wideout only fueled speculation after posting a cryptic message on X shortly after the win over the Buccaneers.

 “If you are not welcomed, not listened to, quietly withdraw.
 Don’t make a scene.
-Shrug your shoulders and be on your way.”
+Shrug your shoulders and be on your way,” posted Brown.

 The timing of the message immediately raised eyebrows, especially with the lack of targets coming his way.
 If a trade and more action are what he’s looking for, the Giants would definitely be a valid landing option.